Serifos

 • Galani

-• Kentarchos
+• Kallitsos/Kentarchos

 Impressive windmills in Chora at sunset

-Useful information for Serifos
+Useful information about Serifos

 Serifos is a great holiday destination as it offers many visitor amenities, despite its traditional and unspoilt character.

-On the island, there are super markets, car rentals, a gas station, an ATM, a pharmacy, a post office, and a regional medical center in Chora.
+On the island, there are supermarkets, car rentals, a gas station, an ATM, a pharmacy, a post office, and a regional medical center in Chora.
 There’s also a helipad if you’re thinking of flying there by private helicopter!

 Useful phone numbers for your stay in Serifos